Skip to content

 The six-year-old children were creating what’s called psychological distance.
 When we use first-person pronouns as part of our inner dialogue, the bond between ourselves and the situation is too tight.
 When we use third-person pronouns, our first name, or examples of others, it creates space between our sense of self and the situation.
 We transform into that friend giving advice, not blinded by our connection to the issue.
 According to work done by researchers from the University of Michigan, first-person pronouns tend to create a self-immersed world, while using words and phrases that create space produces a self-distanced perspective.

 At one aid station I asked if they had anything to pop blisters; they wouldn’t give me anything, but they did have a spray bottle filled with alcohol to dry off my feet.
 That was another way I had done damage control when I couldn’t replace my shoes.
 It’s actually something I need to remember for the future—a small spray bottle filled with rubbing alcohol felt amazing for wet, soaked feet.
+I need to remember to pack that in my bags, because it helped bring my feet back to life.

 Your crew is more important than you think, even if they are just waiting for you at the end.
 One of the things that was different for this race versus the nine before it was that my father was not there.
 This was also a test to see if I could race fully in the solo/no crew division.
 I did miss him; it did play a factor.
 When you know someone is waiting for you at the end, anyone is waiting, you find a reason to dig deep.
 I didn’t have that this race, and it showed.
-While my dad is older and can’t make it to all aid stations, the moral support that he provides is critical to success.
-Having a father who’s willing to bring you to all these races and wait for you and help you achieve your dreams pushes you forward in these events.
+While my dad is older and can’t make it to all aid stations, the moral support he provides is critical to success.
+Having a father who’s willing to wait for you and help you achieve your dreams and pushes you forward in these events.
 He’s not the only one supporting me; there are many people also at home making this trip a reality.
 I had to start powering my mind with all the people NOT there that were helping, as well as the actual race volunteers.
 They were so helpful—you can see in the video the difference they made in my finishing.

 An additional item that was a hit in this race was setting up the car as a sleeper after the event.
 I learned that if you let the car idle with the AC on and sleep in the back, it uses about 4 gallons of gas an hour.
-I slept very well after I finished, in the back of the car with the AC on.
+I slept well after I finished, in the back of the car with the AC on.
 When my feet went south and I was on my way back for the final stretch, it felt great to dunk my feet in any small stream I could find.

 In the end, a finish is a finish at Eastern States 100.
 Initially I didn’t know how to process this DFL, I almost was embarrassed by it.
 That quickly changed and I was proud of it.
 To grit it out for 36 hours and be last was an honor.
 I am glad I recorded the entire thing as well, because I think the video came out well.
 It shows my struggle, and it shows we are all human, and nobody is immune to having a bad day.
 It seems like life likes to throw you the lessons you need to learn the most.
 I am STILL learning to take on these races, but the thing is I don’t give up.
 I keep improving, and I keep trying, because that’s just what “coach” would do.